skyra-project/skyra/.github/PRIVACY_POLICY.md

 ## CONTACTING US

 Please also feel free to contact us if you have any questions about this Privacy Policy or the information practices of the Services.
-You may contact us as follows: skyra.project@gmail.com.
+You may contact us as follows: contact@skyra.pw.